 - Concerts, plays, improv comedy, dances, poetry slams, movie nights, student art exhibits and more

-- Open Mic Nights, Acoustic Nights, Craft Nights, Spring Fling Week, Battle of the Bands, lots more
+- Open Mic Nights, Acoustic Nights, Craft Nights, Spring Fling Week and lots more

 - Varsity athletics, club sports, and intramurals, group fitness classes